nanobox-io/nanobox-guides/articles/memcached/configure.md

 ```

 ### Memcached Version
-When configuring a Memcached component in your Boxfile, you can specify which version to use.
+You should append the Memcached version to your `image`.
 The following version(s) are available:

-- 1.4 *(Default)*
+- 1.4

-It's recommended that you specify your Memcached version.
-Default versions can change and may prevent your service from starting up in new builds.

-**Note:** Due to version compatibility constraints, memcached versions cannot be changed after the component is created.
+**Note:** Due to version compatibility constraints, Memcached versions cannot be changed after the component is created.
 To use a different version, you'll have to create a new Memcached component.

 ```yaml
 # default setting